axonn-ai/yalis/README.md

 ### Combining with CPU Offloading

 Default vector routing and CPU offloading work together.
-When both are active, the predicted expert IDs are forwarded to the offload manager so it can selectively stream only the needed expert rows for the next layer:
+When both are active, the predicted expert IDs are forwarded to the offload manager so it can selectively stream only the needed expert rows for the next layer.

+This requires:
+- `prefetch_mode="selective"` — so the manager uses expert IDs to pick rows instead of loading all params
+- `modules=["mlp.experts"]` — only expert weights are offloaded (router, attention, norms stay on GPU)
+- `use_preallocated_buffers=True` — row-level copying requires fixed GPU buffers (`.copy_()` into specific rows)
+- `pin_memory=True` — pinned CPU memory for fast async row transfers

 ```python
 inference_config = InferenceConfig(